Keone Kela: San Diego Padres

-On February 18, 2021, Kela signed a one-year, 1.2MM contract with the San Diego Padres.
-On May 19, 2021, Kela underwent Tommy John surgery, ending his 2021 season.
-In 12 games for San Diego, Kela pitched to a 2-2 record and 5.06 ERA with 13 strikeouts.
+On February 18, 2021, Kela signed a one-year, $1.2 million contract with the San Diego Padres.
+On May 19, Kela underwent Tommy John surgery, ending his 2021 season.
+In 12 games for San Diego, Kela pitched to a 2–2 record and 5.06 ERA with 13 strikeouts.
 On May 23, Kela was placed on the 60-day injured list as he recovered from the surgery.

 Arizona Diamondbacks

-On March 16, 2022, Kela signed a minor league deal with the Arizona Diamondbacks.
-He was released on August 31.
+On March 16, 2022, Kela signed a minor league contract with the Arizona Diamondbacks.
+He spent the year with the Triple-A Reno Aces, also making three scoreless appearances for the rookie-level Arizona Complex League Diamondbacks.
+In nine games for Reno, Kela logged an 0-1 record and 5.00 ERA with 11 strikeouts and one save over nine innings of work.
+He was released by the Diamondbacks organization on August 31.

 Los Angeles Dodgers

 On September 1, 2022, Kela signed a minor league deal with the Los Angeles Dodgers.
 He pitched 6 2/3 innings over seven games for the Triple-A Oklahoma City Dodgers, allowing six earned runs for a 6.75 ERA.
-He elected free agency on November 10, 2022.
+He elected free agency following the season on November 10.

 Tokyo Yakult Swallows

-On December 21, 2022, Kela signed with the Tokyo Yakult Swallows of Nippon Professional Baseball.
+On December 21, 2022, Kela signed with the Tokyo Yakult Swallows of Nippon Professional Baseball (NPB).
+He made 15 appearances for their farm team but struggled to a 7.71 ERA with 16 strikeouts and 3 saves in 14 innings pitched.
+Kela did not appear for the Swallows in 2023, and was released by the club in October 2023.

+Tecolotes de los Dos Laredos

+On February 6, 2024, Kela signed with the Tecolotes de los Dos Laredos of the Mexican League.
+In 42 relief outings for Dos Laredos, he compiled a 2.70 ERA with 40 strikeouts across 40 innings pitched.
+In late July, Kela was suspended for the remainder of the season, with the Mexican League fining him for his conduct during a game against Dorados de Chihuahua.

+On April 14, 2025, Kela re-signed with the Tecolotes.

+Chicago White Sox

+On April 16, 2025, Kela signed a minor league contract with the Chicago White Sox.
+In 16 appearances split between the Double-A Birmingham Barons and Triple-A Charlotte Knights, he struggled to a 1–2 record and 7.11 ERA with 27 strikeouts and one save over 19 innings of work.
+Kela was released by the White Sox organization on June 15.

+Tecolotes de los Dos Laredos (second stint)

+On June 20, 2025, Kela signed with the Tecolotes de los Dos Laredos of the Mexican League.

 Personal

-When Kela was born, his mother was only 16 years old, and his father was just 15 years old.
+When Kela was born, his mother was 16 years old, and his father was 15 years old.
 Though Kela was born in Los Angeles, much of his father's family is from Hawaii.
 His grandparents are from Keaukaha on the Big Island, where Kela spent each summer, enjoying Puhi Bay and Hilo.